Top Tips

 - Device does not have this software installed

-Windows devices without this software will enter the Smart Group, receive the Fileset, adding the exe and any other supporting files to the designated folder.
-Subsequently, the device will check back in, reporting the software is now installed.
-At next Smart Group refresh, the device no longer meets criteria and the device leaves the Smart Group.
+Windows devices without the software enter the Smart Group, receive the Fileset, and report that the software is now installed.
+At the next Smart Group refresh, those devices no longer meet the criteria and leave the group.

 Updating 3rd Party Software